PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * randomized the order of site check in analysis brokerage
   * added --killOwnProdJobs to killJob.py and killJobsInTask.py
   * fixed brokerage to require cache=None for release check
   * pinning input datasets